colyseus/colyseus-cocos2d-x/README.md

 ## Example

 The example is using [colyseus-examples](https://github.com/colyseus/colyseus-examples) as a server.
-Please follow installation instructions on [colyseus-examples](https://github.com/colyseus/colyseus-examples)'s README.
+Please follow installation instructions from [colyseus-examples](https://github.com/colyseus/colyseus-examples)'s README.

 ### Running the client